 Book your own connecting flights

 If you come across a cheap flight that involves a transfer, have in mind that you can almost always book the same route for cheaper.
-For example, if you see a Delta Airlines flight from L.A. to Rome that transits through Paris and continues to Rome with an Air France flight, you can probably book it for less if you buy a ticket from Delta Airlines for the same L.A. to Paris flight and another ticket from Air France for the Paris-Rome flight.
+For example, if you see a Delta Airlines flight from L.A. to Rome that transits through Paris and continues to Rome with an Qatar Airways flight, you can probably book it for less if you buy a ticket from Delta Airlines for the same L.A. to Paris flight and another ticket from Qatar Airways for the Paris-Rome flight.
 However, keep in mind that if you take this approach, avoid tight layovers.
 If you miss the flight, there’s no way to get reimbursed for it.

 A 23-hour check-back strategy